Retirement, early retirement and work after retirement

 Normal Retirement date

 - For support staff - there is no normal or fixed age at which support staff employed at the University have to retire.
-However, for the purposes of calculating certain benefits, the OSPS rules define normal retirement date as 31 July preceding your 66th birthday.
+However, for the purposes of calculating certain benefits, the OSPS rules define normal retirement date as your 65th birthday for final salary benefits and for CARE benefits it is the later of age 65 and your State Pension Age (or your birthday which precedes it, if it does not fall on your birthday).
 Further details are available from Personnel Services.

 - For academic and academic-related employee - the University has agreed an Employer Justified Retirement Age (EJRA) of 30 September before your 68th birthday.
 Further details are available from Personnel Services.